holochain/sbd/spec.md

 #### 3.2.3.
 Flow

-- The server MUST send `areq` with a random nonce once for every new opened connection.
+- The server MUST send `areq` with a random nonce once for every newly opened connection.
   The server MAY send any limit messages before or after this `areq`, but it MUST come before the `srdy`.
 - The client MUST respond with a signature over the nonce by the private key associated with the public key sent in the url path segment websocket request